-Benefit from Denmark as your case study, where you and your classmates will take a comparative look at how Denmark’s small, open economy differs from that of the U.S. as both countries negotiate the driving forces and consequences of globalization
+Benefit from Denmark as your case study in globalization, where you and your classmates will take a comparative look at how Denmark's small, open economy differs from that of the U.S.

-Explore Copenhagen through a hands-on academic lens on field studies with your core course instructors, taking you behind the scenes on visits to local institutions such as think tanks, consulting firms, and labor unions
+Explore Copenhagen through a hands-on academic lens on field studies, taking you behind the scenes on visits to local institutions such as think tanks, consulting firms, banks, and labor unions

 PROGRAM STUDENT PROFILE